 d) Wasting time pitching wrong contacts

 Every time you spend pitching using a bad media list is time wasted that could be utilized elsewhere.
-As you send all those emails to a bad list, know that the clock is ticking, and money is being wasted as well as time.
+As you send all those emails to a bad list, know that the clock is ticking, and money is being wasted.

 e) Your perception is out of touch